 The marathon and half marathon are limited to 1,500 total participants to ensure our participants enjoy a safe quality event and to meet the approval of the National Park Service.

 Registration will automatically close when the registration cap is reached.
-Last year's event sold out several months in advance.
-We expect this year's event to sell out even earlier, so do not wait to register.
+In the past the event has sold out several months in advance.
+No waitlists will be available.

 Marathon medals have honored the following states: